 Glatiramer (gla tir' a mer) acetate is a mixture of synthetic polypeptides containing 4 amino acids: glutamic acid, alanine, tyrosine and lysine.
 The amino acid polymers have distinctive immunomodulatory activities in multiple sclerosis which are believed to be due to inhibition of binding of myelin proteins to major histocompatibility complex (MHC) molecules, which interrupts T cell activation directed at basic myelin.
 In several large, randomized controlled trials, glatiramer was shown to reduce relapse rates and improve neuroradiologic outcomes in adult patients with relapsing-remitting multiple sclerosis.
 Glatiramer was approved for use for multiple sclerosis in the United States in 1996 and is available in prefilled syringes of 20 mg and 40 mg generically and under the brand names Copaxone and Glatopa.
 The recommended dose is 20 mg subcutaneously once daily or 40 mg three times weekly.
 Common side effects are injection site reactions (pain, erythema, pruritus, induration), as well as mild and transient hypersensitivity reactions of flushing, chest tightness, dyspnea and anxiety occurring within minutes of the injection in about 10% of patients.

 In large randomized controlled trials of glatiramer acetate in patients with multiple sclerosis, serum ALT elevations above 3 times ULN were reported in 7% of glatiramer compared to 3% of placebo recipients.
 The enzyme elevations were usually transient and not associated with symptoms or jaundice, requiring drug discontinuation in less than 1% of patients.
 No cases of acute hepatitis or clinically apparent liver injury were reported in the preregistration trials of glatiramer.
-Subsequent to the approval and more wide spread use of glatiramer, however, several instances of clinically apparent liver injury with jaundice have been reported.
-The onset has been within 1 to 3 months of starting therapy, and the typical presentation has been with a hepatocellular pattern of serum enzyme elevations often with autoantibodies (ANA, SMA), but without hyperglobulinemia or histologic features of autoimmune hepatitis.
+Subsequent to the approval and more wide spread use of glatiramer, however, more than a dozen instances of clinically apparent liver injury with jaundice have been reported.
+The onset has been within 1 to 3 months of starting therapy, and the typical presentation has been with a hepatocellular pattern of serum enzyme elevations sometimes with autoantibodies (ANA, SMA), but without hyperglobulinemia or histologic features of autoimmune hepatitis.
 Reported cases have been self-limited with recovery within 1 to 3 months of stopping treatment.
+Autoantibodies also resolve with resolution of the liver injury.
 Some patients have later presented with spontaneous autoimmune hepatitis, which has been described in patients with multiple sclerosis not on disease modifying agents.

 Mechanism of Injury